AntonZiminSaritasa/buzzkill-search/prompts.md

     dpkg-source: warning: buzzkill-search-0.2.0/debian/changelog(l2): found end of file where expected start of change data
     dpkg-source: warning: non-native package version does not contain a revision
     ```

+1. I read that "unstable" is applicable for Debian but not for Ubuntu.